csbrasnett/martini_vis/README.md

 Scripts to help visualise coarse-grained martini topologies

+## Dependencies

+The only non-standard library used to run `vis_top_writer.py` is [Vermouth](https://github.com/marrink-lab/vermouth-martinize).
+Please ensure you have Vermouth installed in your Python environment before running the script.

 ## Usage

 1) Run `./vis_top_writer.py` with your .top file you used to run a simulation.
 This will produce: